AiButtons/VideoSoundFXGen/readme.md

-# AI Video & Sound Generator
+# AI Video & Sound FX Generator

 A Gradio app deployed on AWS Lambda using web adapter that lets you generate videos from text and add AI-generated sound effects.
 Uses FastHunyuan for video and MMAudio for audio generation.